-- 1 To qualify for the Certificate in Sport and Recreation at level 4, a student must achieve 60 points by successfully completing the requirements in the structure below. - 2 A student may substitute one paper with another relevant paper with the approval of the Programme Leader.
+- 1 To qualify for the Certificate in Sport and Recreation at level 4, a student must achieve 60 points by successfully completing the requirements in the structure below. - 2 A student may substitute one paper with another from the additional papers with the approval of the Programme Leader.